Housing & Houselessness

 - work in, live in, and/or serve communities in Los Angeles County,

-- have five (5) years or more of professional experience in the houselessness service provider, housing development, houselessness and housing policy and advocacy, and/or other houselessness and housing stakeholder space,
+- have five (5) years or more of professional experience working across and within the issues of housing and homelessness,

 - hold an interest in innovating solutions to Los Angeles County’s houselessness and housing challenges,